 Rent an ATV

-In our opinion, for a hassle-free vacation, you’re better off just renting a car.
+In our opinion, for a hassle-free vacation, you’re better off just renting a car–especially if your trip is more than a few days.
 Not to mention that a vehicle is also the safer option.

 Where to stay on Paros